OFS/opae-sdk/doc/src/fpga_tools/fpgaflash/superrsu.md

     2. Compare the version listed in the "flash spec" to version reported by the target component.
-    3. Create a task to call fpgaflash if either of the following conditions is
+    3. Create a task to call fpgaflash if either of the following conditions is met (and the revision specified is compatible):
-       met:
-       * The "force" indicator is present and set to true
+       * The "force" indicator is present and set to true.
-       * The version in the spec does not match the version reported by the system and a revision is included in the spec and the revision matches the revision reported by the system.
+       * The version in the spec does not match the version reported by the system OR the flash type is factory type.

+_NOTE_: If the system reports a revision for one of the components being flashed, this revision must be in the set of revisions listed in the manifest.
+Example: if the system reports 'a' for bmc_img and the manifest includes 'ab', then the image will be flashed.

   * For each task created from the "flash" section:
     1. Call fpgaflash with the command line arguments that correspond to the flash type and the file name in the spec used to create the task.